 If a drug fails in the later stages of a clinical trial, the financial impact on the sponsor and their suppliers can be catastrophic, which focuses all stakeholders in the clinical trial supply chain on efficiency and the reduction of costs where possible.

 Upgrading or building new manufacturing lines that integrate automation into the line or the process can bring many benefits including; reliability, safety, compliance, security and efficiency.
 Each of these will contribute to the business case for the investment, ensuring it’s not just innovation for the sake of it, but rather a rational, long-term investment of modern manufacturing and packaging.

-In the case of clinical trials, automating components of the packaging line as well as improving efficiency, can also add value by reducing the time and resources allocated to manual processes such as inspection and labelling.
+In the case of clinical trials, automating components of the packaging line as well as improving efficiency, can also add value by reducing the time and resources allocated to manual processes such as inspection and labeling.

 Improving speed and accuracy

 The latest automated bottling equipment offers an excellent technical solution using infrared light for high accuracy fill rates.
-For particularly low weight tablets, bottlers can offer integrated weight checkers that weigh the individual bottles as they fill.
+For particularly low-weight tablets, bottlers can offer integrated weight checkers that weigh the individual bottles as they fill.

 Sharp’s Automated Capsule Filling Solution

 – Combined dosing of various products with excellent results in dosing accuracy

 – Maximum versatility for all encapsulation needs and ability to combine doses into the same capsule, tablet or micro tablet